LGBTQIA+ Therapy in St. Petersburg, FL

 This space holds the full complexity of being human and LGBTQ+.
 Not a simplified version.
 Not a version that has already arrived.
 The whole thing, as it actually is.

 I draw on Emotionally Focused Therapy, parts work, inner child work, and present moment awareness in my practice.
-These approaches are particularly well suited to the kind of work LGBTQ+ clients often bring: the parts of the self that learned to hide, the inner experiences that never found language, the moments of recognition and grief that surface when someone finally has space to be fully honest.
+These approaches are particularly well suited to the work ENM clients often bring: the attachment fears that surface unexpectedly, the parts of the self that long for security while also longing for freedom, the grief and aliveness that can coexist in a non-monogamous life.

 You do not have to perform wellness or certainty here.